Landscapes shrouded in fog, mystic swamps filled with goblins and dark, terrifying forests start at the Danish border.

 Many a Pagan and Folk Metal band goes for death-by-hurdy-gurdy and wild flute attacks on their fans.
 However, in Tusmørke the band finely contrasts their melodies at mid to faster paces, but always at the right speed and at the right moment.
 And they master this delicate balance to marry modern and archaic instruments into a coherent mix.

-The meaty, dark sound is captivating throughout with never an element lost.
+The meaty, dark sound captivates well throughout, with never an element lost.
 Considerable credit goes to the mixing and mastering prowess of the LSD Studios in Lübeck, Germany.
-The studio worked with bands like the beer-swirling Alestorm or with the reincarnation of the former called Gloryhammer (they’re good, but OMG..).
+The studio worked with bands like the beer-swirling Alestorm, or with the reincarnation of the former called Gloryhammer (they’re good, but OMG..).

 Now, what else is there further down the track list?

 None of the tracks are bad and you’ll find no filler material neither.
-Let me recommend the ballady tune of Fæstemand and the very last, epic spell called Nattersorg.
+Let me recommend the ballad-like tune of Fæstemand and the very last, epic spell called Nattersorg.

 If you like your tune rockier and faster, you will for sure like Mørke or Underjordisk.
-The former even delivers something resembling a solo.
+The former even delivers something that – I believe – wants to be a solo.

 Now, why did Tusmørke make me go for seconds at all?